close

 17 January 2025

-Are you planning a trip to Normandy and visiting the D-Day beaches?
-Do you want to prepare your trip as best as possible and not miss any must-sees?
+Planning a trip to Normandy and visiting the D-Day beaches?
+Want to prepare your stay perfectly and not miss any must-sees?
 Then this guide is for you!

 In this article, we offer you a selection of the most iconic locations, activities not to be missed, and practical tips for organizing your trip.
-From sandy beaches to museums, and including German fortifications, discover how to experience a rich emotional journey in the footsteps of the World War II landing.
+From sandy beaches to museums, and including German fortifications, discover how to live a rich emotional experience in the footsteps of the World War II landing.

 What to do in Normandy?
 Our itinerary and must-sees for visiting the historical D-Day sites.